 That means all the newsletters I had sent my subscribers were broken.
 They couldn’t get the information they wanted because all the links in the newsletter were routed through AWeber’s servers.
 When AWeber shut down my account, they shut down those links.
 I received numerous questions and complaints from my subscribers.
 The folks at AWeber were kind enough to turn on the links in the newsletters for a few hours that day, but I still lost the ability to access my account, records, or add new subscribers.
 The links were shut down again at the end of business that day.

-I can’t put a firm number on what this cost me, but it was easily several thousand dollars in direct losses, lost subscribers, lost opportunity, time to find a competing product, time to learn a new email system, and time to create a new system of emails to welcome new readers, follow up with them, etc.
+I can’t put a firm number on what this cost me, but it was easily several thousand dollars when considering direct losses, lost subscribers, and lost opportunity.
+That doesn’t even take into consideration the time to find a competing product, time to learn a new email system, and time to create a new system of emails to welcome new readers, follow up with them, etc.

 How AWeber Needs to Improve